danielrosehill/Value-Factors-Data-Vis/README.md

  [![View on Streamlit](https://img.shields.io/badge/View_on-Streamlit-brightgreen)](https://valuefactorsddatavis.streamlit.app/)

- *Data source (as submodule)*
+## Data Source (Submodule)

  [![Value Factors Explorer](https://img.shields.io/badge/Value%20Factors%20Explorer-blue)](https://github.com/danielrosehill/Global-Value-Factors-Explorer)

-Welcome to the deployment repository for the **Streamlit app** that visualizes the value factors released by the International Foundation for Valuing Impacts (IFVI).
+Welcome to the deployment repository for the **Streamlit app** that visualizes the value factors released by the [International Foundation for Valuing Impacts](https://ifvi.org) (IFVI).
 This app provides an interactive interface for exploring these value factors, allowing users to filter by country and explore them by category.

 ## Overview